basho/basho_docs/content/riak/ts/1.1.0/riakts-index.md

 ##Get Started

-Enterprise customers can download the Riak TS package from ZenDesk.
-Once you have downloaded the package, check out how to [install][installing] it.
+Get started with Riak TS by downloading the package from ZenDesk, then check out how to [install][installing] it.

 If you want to learn more about how Riak TS was designed and how it is structured, checkout our [Learn About Riak TS][learnabout] section.